 However, if the interests of processors, industry and commerce are considered equally or even more important, almost no changes are required.
 While processors, industry and commerce are also facing new challenges, their opportunity/risk ratio is much more favourable than that of dairy farmers.

-For example, although the consequences of climate change

-mean more work and more uncertainty for businesses, they also provide new market opportunities.
+For example, although the consequences of climate change mean more work and more uncertainty for businesses, they also provide new market opportunities.
 Expanding dairy markets in China, India and Russia are offset by a growing global population and increasing purchasing power in developing countries and new export nations, etc.

-The bottom line, however, is that processors, industry and commerce are already receiving a great deal of support, thanks to the current focus of EU agricultural market policy on low raw ingredient prices and international competitiveness, to subsidies from public funds, to numerous publicly-financed export initiatives and the political support for these - and, last but not least, to the transfer of general market risk to dairy farmers.
+2) Bundeskartellamt, Interim Report December 2009, Dairy Sector Investigation (B2-19/08), page 135 to the current focus of EU agricultural market policy on low raw ingredient prices and international competitiveness, to subsidies from public funds, to numerous publicly-financed export initiatives and the political support for these - and, last but not least, to the transfer of general market risk to dairy farmers.